High-Yield CDs: Protect Your Money by Checking the Fine Print

 Brokered CDs typically are more complex and may carry more risks than CDs offered directly by banks.
 For example, if you buy a brokered CD and need to get your money back early, you may lose some of your principal.
 Be sure to read the fine print about the features of any brokered CD you are considering.
 In addition, since brokered CDs are sold through an intermediary, you’ll need to take extra steps to avoid fraud.
 These additional tips can help you evaluate a brokered CD:

-- Thoroughly Check Out the Background of the Deposit Broker – Deposit brokers do not have to go through any licensing or certification procedures, and no state or federal agency licenses, examines, or approves them.
+Deposit brokers do not have to go through any licensing or certification procedures, and no state or federal agency licenses, examines, or approves them.
 Since anyone can claim to be a deposit broker, you should always check whether your deposit broker or the company he or she works for has a history of complaints or fraud.
 Many deposit brokers are affiliated with investment professionals.
 You can check out the disciplinary history of investment professionals quickly using the SEC’s and FINRA’s online databases.
 Your state securities regulator may have additional information on investment professionals.
 To research the background of a deposit broker who is not affiliated with an investment firm, start by contacting your state government’s consumer protection office.
 You should continue researching until you are comfortable that the deposit broker is reputable.
 If you have concerns about a deposit broker, you should consider purchasing a CD through another deposit broker or buying one directly from a bank.

-- Identify the Issuer – Because federal deposit insurance is limited to a total aggregate amount of $250,000 for each depositor in each bank or thrift institution, it is very important that you know which bank or thrift issued your CD.
+Because federal deposit insurance is limited to a total aggregate amount of $250,000 for each depositor in each bank or thrift institution, it is very important that you know which bank or thrift issued your CD.
 In other words, find out where the deposit broker plans to deposit your money.
 Your deposit broker may plan to put your money in a bank or thrift where you already have CDs or other deposits.
 You risk not being fully insured if the brokered CD would push your total deposits over the $250,000 federal deposit insurance limit.

-- Ask About Your Deposit Broker’s Record-Keeping – Good account records by your deposit broker can ensure your CD will have federal deposit insurance and, in the event of a bank closing, you’ll be paid quickly.
+Good account records by your deposit broker can ensure your CD will have federal deposit insurance and, in the event of a bank closing, you’ll be paid quickly.
 For example, unlike traditional bank CDs, brokered CDs are sometimes held by a group of unrelated investors.
 Instead of owning the entire CD, each investor owns a piece.
 Confirm with your broker how your CD is held, and be sure to ask for a copy of the exact title of the CD.
-If several investors own the CD, the deposit broker will probably not list each person's name in the title.
-But you should make sure that the account records reflect that the broker is merely acting as an agent for you and the other owners (for example, "XYZ Brokerage as Custodian for Customers").
+If several investors own the CD, the deposit broker will probably not list each person’s name in the title.
+But you should make sure that the account records reflect that the broker is merely acting as an agent for you and the other owners (for example, “XYZ Brokerage as Custodian for Customers”).
 This will ensure that your portion of the CD qualifies for full federal deposit insurance coverage.

-- Find Out What Would Happen If You Needed to Withdraw Your Money Early – If you are the sole owner of a brokered CD, you may be able to pay an early withdrawal penalty to the bank that issued the CD to get your money back.
+If you are the sole owner of a brokered CD, you may be able to pay an early withdrawal penalty to the bank that issued the CD to get your money back.
 But if you share the CD with other customers, your broker will have to find a buyer for your portion.
-If interest rates have fallen since you purchased your CD and the bank hasn't called it, your deposit broker may be able to sell your portion for a profit.
+If interest rates have fallen since you purchased your CD and the bank hasn’t called it, your deposit broker may be able to sell your portion for a profit.
 But if interest rates have risen, there may be less demand for your lower-yielding CD.
 That means you would have to sell the CD at a discount and lose some of your original deposit.

 The bottom-line question you should always ask yourself is: Does the CD make sense for me?
 A brokered CD with some potential risks and the possibility of a higher yield might be a good fit for your portfolio.
 On the other hand, you may only be comfortable purchasing a CD directly from a bank.
 In any case, the safest choice is to educate yourself about your options because the CD with the highest yield may not be the right one for you.